- (handmade brick)

 The tones of the external brick are examined to create the supporting material palette inside, creating a sense of cohesion.

 The walls are finished with a light clay.
-The floor in the extension transitions from an ash-white polished concrete to a white square tile of many shades at the existing threshold, naturally arranged in a stack pattern – executing both moments of delight and repose.
+The floor in the extension transitions from an ash-white polished concrete to a white square tile of many shades at the existing threshold, naturally arranged in a stack pattern – a response to the extension design.

 To accommodate the owners’ need for storage, bespoke plywood joinery is installed in the kitchen, living area and staircase, which also adds warmth and softness.